-Richard joined the Volans team in September 2016 as a Project Breakthrough Fellow.
+Richard joined the Volans team in September 2016.
 His focus is partnership-building and the development of a next wave of offerings to enable leaders to understand and experience Breakthrough.

 Prior to Volans, Richard spent four years at Leaders’ Quest (LQ), a social enterprise that specialises in experiential learning journeys (Quests) for individuals and organisations seeking to explore their role in the world.
 During his time at LQ, he worked on a variety of transformation projects for multinational clients across banking, insurance, FMCG and auto manufacturing.
 His remit also included communications, business development and partnership-building.